erickexinlu/Aquarium/README.md

 - Provide avenues to customize the tank and the background
 - Provide avenues to customize the fish
 - Have fish express their level of "contentment"
-- Have fish die if too unhappy - maybe I don't want this ??? :(
+- Have fish die if too unhappy
 - Some degree of gamification where upgrades can be purchased, like an automatic feeder
 - Have fish interact with each other i.e. Prey fish gather in schools away from predators